sunnysideup/silverstripe-push-notifications/docs/en/INDEX.md

 ### set up

 1. Make sure you have a OneSignal account, get the credentials and enter them in your `.env` file.
 Also make sure you have an app set up in OneSignal.
    Finally, check that you have a Push Notification Page in the CMS.
+Check that this page is set up correctly and that only logged-in users can access it.

 ### adding a user (user must be logged in to website)

 2. Create a new member in the CMS `/admin/security/users/EditForm/field/users/item/new`.
+   Make sure the user has a group or two, including the groups that can access the Push Notification Page.
-   Log-in and make sure that you have not yet signed up yet for push notifications.
+   Log-in and make sure that you have not yet signed up for push notifications.
+   If you are already signed-up, you will need to do the following.
+   Unsubscribe
+   Remove device from OneSignal
+   Press F12, and under local storage, change the key to appInstalled to the value no To remove yourself from notification, in chrome, you can click on the lock icon in the address bar and remove the notifications from there.

 3. In the website, go to the `Push Sign-Up` page and sign-up for push notifications.